duboc/cas-iac/README.md

 ### It’s just a guide line, do it on your way…..
 Google is your friend.

 ##### Create a CodeStream Pipeline such as:
-1. create deployment using latest blueprint
+1. Create deployment using latest blueprint
-2. approval policy (aduboc@vmware.com)
+2. Approval policy
+   - aduboc@vmware.com
+   - emeirelles@vmware.com
+   - tbaeta@vmware.com
+   - astratikopoulo@vmware.com
-3. delete deployment
+3. Delete deployment